|

 basic understanding of their biological functions can add greatly to

 their interest.
-In this talk we show a wide range of different
+In this talk I show a wide range of different

 flowers to illustrate their structure, function, and evolutionary